Chris Donnell

-Chris Robert Donnell (born 24 January 2004) is a professional soccer player who plays as a defensive midfielder for Sydney Olympic in the Australian Championship and NPL NSW.
+Chris Robert Donnell (born 24 January 2004) is a professional soccer player who plays as a defensive midfielder for Central Coast Mariners in the A-League Men.
 Born in Scotland, Donnell represents the Australian national team at youth level.

 Club career

 Perth Glory

 Born in Glasgow, Scotland, and a youth product of Perth Glory Academy, Donnell made his first-team debut against Melbourne Victory in a FFA Cup playoff match on 24 November 2021.
 He made a further three senior appearances for Perth Glory, including his A-League Men debut against Wellington Phoenix on 13 April 2022.
 He extended on a two-year contract in February 2023, amassing only one appearance during the 2022–23 season.

 Fulham

 In July 2023, Donnell was announced to have signed for English Premier League club Fulham for an undisclosed fee, after a successful trial with the London side.
 Amidst good form with the under-21 squad, Donnell joined Scottish Championship club Airdrieonians on 1 February 2024, on loan until the end of the season.
 Donnell came on as a second-half substitute for Airdrieonians in the side's win in the 2024 Scottish Challenge Cup final.